House of Mukhrani: History

 Prince Nicholas Bagration of Mukhrani with his family.

 Palace of Mukhrani, built from 1873 to 1885 and restored in 2012.

 Origins of the house of Mukhrani date back to 1512, when King David X of Kartli was obliged to create his younger brother Bagrat a hereditary lord of Mukhrani in order to secure his support against encroachments from another Georgian ruler, King George II of Kakheti.
 The Ksani fortress built then became a stronghold of the house.
 Subsequently, the residence was moved to Mukhrani village.
 Over time, the princes of Mukhrani exploited the weakness of royal authority and converted their fiefdom into an autonomous seigneury, satavado, that is "a holding of tavadi (prince)".
 On the death without heirs of King Rostom of Kartli, his adopted son Vakhtang, Prince of Mukhrani, succeeded on the throne as King Vakhtang V in 1659 and ceded the ownership of Mukhrani to his younger brother, Constantine I, ancestor of all the subsequent Princes of Mukhrani.

-The descendants of Vakhtang V, the elder branch of the house of Mukhrani, retained the crown of Kartli until 1724, when the Ottoman invasion forced King Vakhtang VI of Kartli and his household into exile in Russia, without, however, renouncing their rights to the throne.
+The descendants of Vakhtang V, the elder branch of the house of Mukhrani, retained the crown of Kartli until 1724, when the Ottoman invasion forced King Vakhtang VI and his household into exile in Russia, without, however, renouncing their rights to the throne.
 They formed two lines in exile, both accepted among the ranks of Russian princely nobility, knyaz.
 One of these, Princes Gruzinsky ("of Georgia"), descended from Vakhang VI's son Bakar and died out in 1892.
 The other, Princes Bagration, descending from Vakhang VI's nephew Alexander, was made famous by Pyotr Bagration, a Russian general of the Napoleonic Wars, and became extinct in male line in 1920, after the death of the brothers Dmitry and Alexander Bagration.
 The throne of Kartli eventually passed to their distant cousins from the Bagrationi dynasty of Kakheti.
 This new royal house united both Kartli and Kakheti into a single monarchy.